qisunxu/qisunxu.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Haitao Xu is a Ph.D. candidate in Computer Science at Cleveland State University.
-His research focuses on algorithms and combinatorial optimization, particularly facility location problems with uncertainty on graphs.
-He has published in journals such as the Journal of Combinatorial Optimization and presented at COCOA.
-Prior to his Ph.D. studies, he worked as a software engineer in the banking and video conferencing industries.
-His technical expertise includes algorithm design, network programming, and systems development in C/C++, Java, Python, and SQL.
+Haitao Xu is a Ph.D. candidate in computer science at Cleveland State University (advised by [Prof. Jingru Zhang](https://zhangatcs.github.io), Cleveland, Ohio.
+His research interests include algorithms and data structures, combinatorial optimization, and operations research.
+Besides, he has 5+ years of C/C++ developer experience in analysis, application development, maintenance, and system programming.
+Exposure to different domains like banking and video conferencing.